wrmay/jet-data-acquisition/audio-visualization/aws-provisioner/README.md

 Install the ansible prometheus plugin: https://github.com/cloudalchemy/ansible-prometheus using ansible-galaxy

-This role will not work unless you also do the following:
+If running a recent MacOs, this role will not work unless you also do the following:
 - export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
 - install gnu-tar (not just any tar!)